- Crack Drug Facts

 Crack and Substance Use Detox

-Detoxing at an inpatient treatment center provides the best rate of success with a team of medical professionals experienced in what you need.
-Detox is a difficult and challenging process, but under the care of a medical detox facility, you’ll have a safe outlet to escape substance use.
+Detoxing at an inpatient treatment center with a team of experienced medical professionals provides the best rate of success.
+Detox is a difficult and challenging process.
+But under the care of a medical detox facility, you’ll have a safe outlet to escape substance use.

 We know it can be hard to overcome a crack dependence.
-It is important to stick to a treatment program with an outpatient component to reinforce all you learn and have access to the support you need when you need it.
+It is important to stick to a treatment program with an outpatient component.
+This will help to reinforce all you learn and have access to the support you need when you need it.

 Frequently Asked Questions About Crack